 The gathering of women, as a path toward healing, was not on my radar until mid 2016 when I began reading The Wild Feminine by Tami Lynn Kent.
 In it, she addressing patterns of wounding to the feminine and reflects on how speaking our stories, either alone through ritual and self-reflection or with other groups of women, can be healing for the individual, her community, and even future generations.
 Similar sentiments are shared in the books Women Who Run with the Wolves by Dr. Clarissa Pinkola Estes and Embodying the Feminine by Chameli Ardagh.

-Women have historically come together to relate, tell stories, support, and heal.
+Women (and really many people with shared, marginalized identities) have historically come together to relate, tell stories, support, and heal.
 When giving voice to a concern or issue that arises during self-inquiry, there is a healing – a dissolution, dissipation, and rounding of the edges of what might have been a challenging issue.
 There can also be new discoveries, considerations, or revelations that were previously unknown to the woman until she was given the opportunity to reflect and speak her truth and authenticity in a supportive environment, free from judgement.

 Women’s circles are a form of creativity – creativity of sacred space, community, and ritual.
 These ingredients result in a unique alchemy of moving into a wholeness (WILD-ness) of being.
 WILD woman circles in particular allow for healing through self-exploration using tools mentioned previously (ritual, guided meditations, journaling prompts) and exploring themes, archetypes, and metaphor around spirituality and well as nature.
 During Wild woman circles, community is formed as we support one another in this self-reflection, self-discovery, and soulfulness (WILD-ness or re-wilding).